gerryguy311/pewpew/README.md

 ![img](pewpew.png)

+THIS WAS FORKED ON 4/8/2021.
+ONLY MODIFYING IT FOR MY PERSONAL NEEDS, BUT GO HERE FOR OG CODE: https://github.com/hrbrmstr/pewpew
 (a collaborative effort by @alexcpsec & @hrbrmstr)

 Why should security vendors be the only ones allowed to use silly, animated visualizations to "compensate"?
 Now, **you** can have your very own IP attack map that's just as useful as everyone else's.